Juneteenth celebrations emphasize ending racial disparities

 Celebrations in Texas included one at a Houston park created 150 years ago by a group of formerly enslaved men who bought the land.
 At times, it was the only public park available in the area to Blacks, according to the conservancy’s website.

-“They wanted a place that they could not only have their celebration, but they could do things other things during the year as a community,” said Jacqueline Bostic, vice chairwoman of the board for the Emancipation Park Conservancy and the great-granddaughter of one of the park’s founders, the Rev. Jack Yates.
+“They wanted a place that they could not only have their celebration, but they could do other things during the year as a community,” said Jacqueline Bostic, vice chairwoman of the board for the Emancipation Park Conservancy and the great-granddaughter of one of the park’s founders, the Rev. Jack Yates.

 This weekend’s celebration included performances from The Isley Brothers and Kool & The Gang.
 In the weeks leading up to Juneteenth, the park hosted discussions on topics ranging from health care to policing in communities of color to the role of green spaces.